 There are also cases where previously used tickets are being sold anew with just the date manipulated.

 Why YOU Need to Take Action

-An even stronger reason is of course to protect your users.
-Branding is more important than ever for classifieds sites and marketplaces, and risking a PR-backlash due to false tickets on your site is probably not a risk you want to take.
+An even stronger reason is, of course, to protect your users.
+Branding is more important than ever for classified sites and marketplaces, and risking a PR backlash due to false tickets on your site is probably not a risk you want to take.